 Widespread Adoption of Hydration

 According to the Angular team, 76% of Angular v17 apps using prerendering/SSR are already utilizing hydration, demonstrating its growing importance.
-As more developers recognize the benefits of SSR and hydration, the Angular ecosystem will continue to evolve and mature, providing even more resources and best practices for you to leverage in your own projects.
+As more developers recognize the benefits of SSR and hydration, the Angular ecosystem will continue to evolve and mature.
+It will provide even more resources and best practices for you to leverage in your own projects.

 By leveraging these SSR enhancements, you can ensure your Angular 18 applications are optimized for performance and accessibility, giving your users the best possible experience.
-Whether you’re building a small personal website or a large-scale enterprise application, mastering SSR with Angular 18 is a must for any front-end developer looking to stay competitive in today’s fast-paced digital landscape.
+Whether you’re building a small personal website or a large-scale enterprise application, mastering SSR with Angular 18 is essential.
+Any front-end developer looking to stay competitive in today’s fast-paced digital landscape must master this skill.

 Unlock the Power of Deferrable Views